 Qualitative ethnographic research has its deep roots in the study of culture in anthropology.
-Theoretically and as a methodology, culture is the essence of ethnography.
-Early anthropological studies focused on 'exotic' cultures of the 'primitive' world (such as the work of Malinoswki [1922] and Mead [1928]).
+Theoretically and as a methodology, culture is the essence of ethnography (Rossman & Rallis 2017).
+Early anthropological studies focused on 'exotic' cultures of the 'primitive' world (such as the work of Malinowski [1922] and Mead [1928]).
 Later on, culture was seen as 'local, less distant, and more immediate' (Daly 2007, p.
 85).
-Hence ethnography was shifted from its origins in anthropology to sociology.
+Hence, ethnography was shifted from its origins in anthropology to sociology.
 While anthropology worked with 'distant cultures', sociology was more interested in 'local subcultures'.
 Among sociologists in the mid-1900s, ethnography became a prominent methodology as a means of understanding the exotic within a home culture.
 For example, ethnography was adopted for understanding hidden and 'deviant' subcultures such as those of drug users and gang members.
 The study of culture has also become an important focus within cultural psychology.
 These research disciplines are interested in how human beings create meanings and behave within their cultural contexts.
 Ethnography allows researchers to understand the 'contexts of practice and the cultural rules that people have for making sense of their worlds' (Daly 2007, p.
 85).

 Ontologically, Daly (2007, pp. 84-5) argues, 'if we wish to understand the nature of being human, we must understand humans as they are embedded in culture'.
 Ethnography is related to the description of the 'cultural ways of human life' (Vidich & Lyman 2003).
-Its main aim is to understand how things function from the perspective of the person in that particular cultural context (Daly 2007).
+Its main aim is to understand how things function from the perspective of the person in that particular cultural context (Daly 2007; Rossman & Rallis 2017).
 According to Sharkey and Larsen (2005, p.
 168), ethnography aims to provide 'an insider perspective on everyday life through the researcher's engagement with people over time and [to] explore human experience and social interaction as well as the meaning people apply to their experiences, that is, their symbolic world'.

-Ethnography underscores cultural relativism, which is a perspective affirming that cultures must be understood within their own social and cultural contexts.
+Ethnography underscores cultural relativism, which is a perspective affirming that cultures must be understood within their own social and cultural contexts (Liamputtong 2010; Liamputtong & Suwankhong 2019).
 Importantly, cultures should not be judged by the values and beliefs of others, particularly of more powerful cultures (Fetterman 2010).
-Cultural relativism challenges ethnocentrism, which is the 'denigration of cultures other than one's own' (Padgett 2008, p.
+Cultural relativism challenges ethnocentrism, which is the 'denigration of cultures other than one's own' (Padgett 2017, p.
+32; see also Liamputtong & Suwankhong 2019).
+Within ethnography, researchers adopt 'a holistic perspective, viewing all aspects of the phenomenon under study as parts of an interrelated whole' (Padgett 2017, p.
 31).
-Within ethnography, researchers adopt 'a holistic perspective, viewing all aspects of the phenomenon under study as parts of an interrelated whole' (p.
-31).

-Ethnography is based on the premise that through extensive and prolonged interaction with research participants, researchers will be able to understand the way individuals express their values, beliefs, and actions in and through culture.
+Ethnography is based on the premise that through extensive and prolonged interaction with research participants, researchers will be able to understand the way individuals express their values, beliefs, and actions in and through culture (Rossman & Rallis 2017).
 This prolonged interaction will provide the stories, patterns of living, and cultural themes out of which researchers can generate the ethnographic account.
 Such an account is a standard form of reporting for an ethnographic study.
 It is referred to as 'thick description' (Geertz 1973) and as 'a cultural account that emphasises descriptive detail' (Daly 2007, p.
 87).